michael-gif/custom-compression-algorithm/README.md

-# Single Threaded Tokenized Pointer Compression for Text (STTPCT)
+# Single Threaded Pattern-Based Pointer Compression for Text (STPBPCT)
+Compression algorithm that utilising a sliding window for repeated pattern identification, combined with 2 byte pointers which support a high capacity for patterns.

 ### Usage
 Compression: